EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 slide 9/268

 - **encryption schemas**: each column can be encrypted with a different encryption schema, depending on the conditions to be evaluated on it (e.g., Google encrypted BigQuery);
-- **onion encryption (CryptDB)**: different onion layers each of which supports the execution of a speciﬁc SQL operation (e.g., HanaDB SEEED framework);
+- **onion encryption (CryptDB)**: different onion layers, each of which supports the execution of a speciﬁc SQL operation (e.g., HanaDB SEEED framework).
+It suffers from two problems:
+	- in storage, the data are protected but, when a layer is peeled, the data are exposed;
+	- the encryption layer could leak informations about the data, e.g., the use of order preserving encryption leaks the order of the data.

 slide 10/268